 “55555” is an internet slang for Thai people.
 It is not for conversations in Thai but most commonly used in texting and on social media.
 If you use start typing “55555”, it shows that you have some understanding of the Thai language and culture.
 Welcome to the club! 😎

 However, note that in the Chinese language, the digit “5” is “wu”, which is the sound of crying .
 So for the Chinese, “55555” will sound like “wuwuwuwuwu …”.
 In this context, “55555” is mostly used by the Chinese to show delightful pity, contrary to laughter as per the Thai language.

 Hence, be careful where you start spamming “55555” as a laughing response to your friend or on social media!
-Make sure that the target audience is either Thai, or someone who appreciates Thai culture, or you will cause more confusion than necessary.
+Make sure that the target audience is either Thai, or someone who has learnt Thai, or you will cause more confusion than necessary.